noodldocs/noodldocs.github.io/nodes/visual/text.md

 ### Dimensions

 **Size Mode**
-Controls how the width and height of this node is specified
+Controls how the width and height of this node is specified.

 <div class="ndl-images">
     <img src="/nodes/visual/dims-1.png" class="ndl-image small"></img>